 Labor Day weekend is a big deal in the metro Detroit area.
 There are a lot of events scheduled for the three-day weekend such as the Royal Oak's Arts, Beats & Eats Festival; the Detroit Jazz Festival, the Hamtramck Labor Day Festival, and the rebooted Michigan State Fair.

 The warm weather wanes, cider mills open, and school starts in September, but Detroit and the surrounding areas get in a bunch more festivals before calling summer quits.
 Detroit's Dally in the Alley is held the first Saturday after Labor Day.
-Other local festivals include Rochester's Art and Apples Festival, Northville's Heritage Festival, Plymouth's Community Fall Festival, the Funky Ferndale Art Fair, and Romulus's Pumpkin Festival.
+Other local festivals include Rochester's Art and Apples Festival, Northville's Heritage Festival, Plymouth's Community Fall Festival, and Romulus's Pumpkin Festival.

 10 of 12